danielnjoo/hackamherst_workshops/flask/README.md

   - Add your heroku remote to git: `git remote add heroku https://git.heroku.com/____your_app_____`
   - Push your files to that remote: `git push heroku master`

+__Extension:__
+- One of the issues with the current implementation is that it none of the comments persist!
+How might you go about fixing this??
+Answer: database!
+Step 7 goes over this using MongoDB and a Python package called `pymongo`.

+### Stretch: Step 7: Implement a DB!
+Commit hash: e7a3ca2f25d911deda3a7d424b54b586c7583004

+- First we download `pymongo` via `pip install pymongo`, we then add this to `requirements.txt` to make sure heroku knows to download it during deployment
+- Using heroku, we then attach a mLab MongoDB instance, and post comments (documents) to a collection inside our database, which we then pull every time somebody views the page
+  - DB hierarchy: DB > Collection > Documents